Systems Biology is a merger of Systems and Control Theory with Molecular and Cell Biology.

 SOME INTERESTING QUOTES:

 " We are interested in how biological molecules communicate with each other, and how this communication encodes the processing of information.
 How do biomolecules recognize one another, and how do their interactions transduce signals?
 How do molecules build up "modules" that act as "adaptors", "switches" and feedback-loops?
-How are modules wired together into the networks responsible for regulation and decision processes observed in biology? " Kortemme Lab (UCSF)
+How are modules wired together into the networks responsible for regulation and decision processes observed in biology? " Tanja Kortemme (UCSF)

 "Controlled gene expression using engineered in-vivo digital-logic circuits and intercellular communications enables programmed cell behavior that is complex, predictable and reliable."
-(Ron Weiss, PhD Thesis Statement, MIT)
+Ron Weiss (PhD Thesis Statement, MIT)

 "Life is a relationship among molecules and not a property of any molecule."
 Linus Pauling